 Applying for anything takes up a lot of time and energy.
 So before you apply for a Sustainability Scholars position, here are some things you should know.

 The application process is in three-stages, similar to applying for a professional position.

 1. Written application

-- Summer program positions and details are posted on the Apply page.
+- Positions and details are posted on the Apply page.

 - Applicants will be shortlisted for their preferred projects based on how well their skills (as described in their cover letter) align with the project requirements.

 - The top three to five candidates for each project will be submitted to the project mentor.
 Students will be notified if they have been shortlisted.

 - The project mentor will reach out the candidates they wish to interview to arrange interviews.
 The project mentor will also check your references.

 - The preferred candidate will receive an informal offer from the mentor and then a formal offer from UBC.
 Candidates are asked to respond quickly as we are trying to fill many openings in a short period.